Service Renewal Metrics: Definitions and Benchmarks

 - Investigate the root cause for loss of contracts and revenue.

 Service renewal performance is fundamental to overall corporate financial health.
 Existing service relationships represent a predictable recurring revenue stream and provide the foundation from which to grow revenue.
-Before you can grow relationship value however, you must be able to retain what you have.
+But before you can grow relationship value, you must be able to retain the customers you have now.

 Login or register to get a copy.